patricksu/CarND-Vehicle-Detection/writeup_template.md

 YUV:    0.9930
 YCrCb:  0.9955

 Then I tested different combinations of the features as shown below.
 It seems like HOG is the best, and adding Bin and/or Histogram features are not adding much benefits to HOG.
-Thus I use HOG features only.
 Bin features:             0.9205
 Histogram features:       0.488
 Hog+Bin features:         0.997